liupfskygre/metagenomics-workshop-1/source/16S-analysis/index.rst

 Community analysis using 16S reads
 ===================================
-In this part of the metagenomics workshop we will learn how to:
+In this part of the metagenomics workshop we will learn how to analyse the taxonomic composition of a sample using reads containing parts of 16S rRNA genes.

-The workshop has the following exercise:
+Continue to the following exercise:

 .. toctree::
    :maxdepth: 2